NikitaKarmakarP/Dream-Sketch/README.md

 - **Experience:** Navigate surreal landscapes influenced by your dreams.

 ---

+## Usage Instructions

+- Open the application in your browser at http://localhost:3000.
+- Enter a description of your dream in the text input field.
+- Submit the dream to visualize it as an interactive 3D environment.

+---

+## API Endpoints

+**POST /interpret-dream**

+- **Description:** Accepts dream text and returns AI-generated dream elements.

+- **Request Body:**
+{
+  "dreamText": "I was flying over a beautiful city with colorful lights."
+}

+- **Response:**
+{
+  "objects": [
+    { "x": 1.5, "y": -2.3, "z": 3.1, "size": 1.2, "color": "#FF5733" }
+  ]
+}

+## Future Enhancements

+- Integration with Stable Diffusion API for detailed image generation.
+- Advanced AI dream analysis using natural language processing.
+- Improved emotion mapping and customizable 3D rendering.

 ## 🚀 Deployment
 To deploy the app, use GitHub Pages or any cloud hosting provider: